Trichorhina tomentosa (Budde-Lund, 1893)

-This is a small white species, reaching 5 mm in length, with eyes composed of a single black ommatidium.
+Trichorhina tomentosa is a small off-white species, reaching 5 mm in length, with eyes composed of a single black, sometime indistinct, ommatidium.
 It has a distinctive oval body outline and the entire body is clothed in short club-shaped spines.
-Only females are known.
+Only females are known (it is believed to be parthenogentic).

-A description of this species, with figures, is given in Gregory (2014).
+A brief description of this species, with figures, is given in Gregory (2014).

-It has been widely recorded, including within heated glasshouse at Glasgow and Belfast Botanic Gardens, Eden Project, Cornwall, and also small enclosures, such as a heated Cockroach cage in Oxford and a heated reptile house in Somerset.
+Trichorhina tomentosa has been widely recorded inside 'heated glasshouses'.
+This includes those at Glasgow and Belfast Botanic Gardens, Eden Project, Cornwall, but also inside small enclosures, such as a heated Cockroach cage in Oxford and a heated reptile house in Somerset.
+Additional sites are reported by Gregory & Lugg (2020).

 This species originates from tropical Central and South America, but has been introduced to glasshouses worldwide and is widely available as food for exotic pets.